 What to Expect / Things to Know:

-Travelling from Delhi to Spiti Valley is an adventure of a lifetime!
+Travelling to Spiti Valley is an adventure of a lifetime!
 Spiti Valley is an incredibly remote place, which does come with some difficulties, challenges and adventures.
 I have bullet pointed a few things to be aware of before travelling to Spiti Valley.

 Best time to Visit Spiti Valley: